microsoft/DeepSpeed/deepspeed/autotuning/README.md

 # Model Parallelism Size

-If model parallelism is used, set the `mp_size` in the autotuning configuration to be the model parallelism degree. `mp_size` defaults to 1 which means no model paralleism is used.
+If model parallelism is used, set the `mp_size` in the autotuning configuration to be the model parallelism degree. `mp_size` defaults to 1 which means no model parallelism is used.
 ### Tuning algorithms

 Within a ZeRO stage, combinations of micro-batch sizes and other ZeRO configurations form a tuning space if experiments where the DeepSpeed Autotuner explores in an order (tuner algorithm).